mcsee/Software-Design-Articles/Articles/TDD Conference 2021/Test-Driven Development on Legacy Systems/readme.md

 ![TDD Conference 2021 - Test-Driven Development on Legacy Systems - Maximiliano Contieri](TDD%20Conference%202021%20-%20Test-Driven%20Development%20on%20Legacy%20Systems%20-%20Maximiliano%20Contieri.jpg)

+*Test-Driven Development on Legacy Systems - Maximiliano Contieri*

+> TL;DR: We have no excuses to use TDD everywhere

 First International Test Driven Development took place on July 10th.

 In this series, I will include every talk together with my notes and further reading.